cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

     - **but** for actual trials, the play area would need to be re-added and configured properly (bento arm and any objects would need to be moved accordingly)
 - documentation (in unity tutorial) scale of parent is the same for children
 - If task is ended and timer is running, stop
 - Vmin and Vmax for joints!!!
+(DONE)

 **August 14**